 After Phillips photographed the scene, she began painting the evidence.
 “Commercial vehicles leave a lot of tire marks.” she says.
 To differentiate the vehicles, she painted the semi’s evidence with one color and the passenger car’s with another.
 “That way, we can get an idea of where they were at prior to impact by working backwards from their final rest,” she says.

-Next, Phillips brought out the Leica TS12 robotic total station and began plotting the evidence.
+Next, Phillips brought out the Leica TS12 robotic total station (similar to the newer Leica TS13 model) and began plotting the evidence.
 As she walked the pole from point to point, the tripod-mounted theodolite automatically tracked the prism’s movements.
 With the prism in position, Phillips took the shots herself with a handheld data collector running Leica Evidence Recorder.
 “I could just jump lines and jump evidence type and go from part of vehicle one to vehicle two and then back to vehicle one because I know how to utilize the robotic total station to its full ability,” she says.